 Learning to ski as an adult isn’t easy.
 It’s even harder if you’re on the wrong side of 35 and come with a reputation of being a disaster on a sports field for almost just as long.
 I’m still not sure why I let myself get caught up in the spirit of a white Christmas in 2010, and found myself trying on skis and boots at a local ski school the next day.

 One would think a week’s ski course should be enough to achieve a natural, confident posture on the slopes.
 Not true.
 In the years following, Coenie and I (and later M) brought many a ski lift to a standstill.
 And left a few swearing victims in the wake of a disastrous turn.
-We could have done with some ski tips for beginners.
+We could have done with some skiing tips for beginners.

 After 7 years, I still feel like a beginner skier.
 Even though I sort of found a natural rhythm on an easy blue slope, I remain notoriously slow.
 So slow that M (who has turned into a “fast tiger” thanks to kindergarten and school ski weeks) understandably gets impatient if he must wait 5 minutes for me to catch up.
 The result is that I’ve been cast out to ski on my own.
 Surprisingly, it is quite a relief to be rid of the pressure to keep up.

-My 10 ski tips for beginners
+My 10 skiing tips for beginners

 2. Familiarize yourself with the colour coding of the slopes BEFORE you choose a resort.
 In Austria, BLUE is EASY, red is intermediate and black is DIFFICULT.
 There is no use in finding yourself on a mountain with only one blue slope if you haven’t skied before.
 Here are some great options for beginner ski holidays.

 3. Take a lesson instead of relying on more experienced relatives or friends to teach you the basics.
 The latter may lead to snow fights, and not the fun kind.
 Qualified instructors are much more capable of dealing with your inadequacies.